 Since the raises were announced, two of the employees who helped D. organize the store have left the company, and D. herself plans to leave as soon as she can find something else.
 “This job was really supposed to be there until I could get a job that [required] my degree,” she says.
 “I didn’t go to school for retail.”

 She is also skeptical about the gains, which hardly account for inflation and have no bearing on the unpredictability of work.
 “Right now everybody’s getting hours, everybody’s happy,” she says, “because it’s summertime when we get the most traffic ...
 We don’t know if it’s going to last.”

 Still, though, D. hopes that her group’s achievement will inspire other workers to stand up for themselves in the future.
 “You don’t want to be mistreated and think that it’s okay,” she says.
 “You shouldn’t have to ... feel mistreated just because you work in retail.”

 Andrew Elrod is writer living in New York.
-He is a contributor and former intern at Dissent, and his work has also appeared in Labor Notes.
+He is a contributor and former intern at Dissent.
 He is from Texas.
 Follow him on Twitter at @andrewelrod or reach him at elrod.andrew [at] gmail [dot] com.

 More by Andrew Elrod

 - Union and Nonprofit Leaders: Labor Should Shift Its Focus to Organizing Black Workers